 Adult Guardianship Process - 2.
 Before the Trial

 Establishing a guardianship is a formal, public, legal process.
 It is initiated when someone files a petition with a Maryland circuit court to be appointed guardian for an “alleged disabled person.”
-It should be noted that a disabled person is always an “alleged” disabled person until that person is determined by a court to be disabled, based on competent medical evidence, affidavits or opinions.
+Note that a disabled person is always an “alleged” disabled person until that person is determined by a court to be disabled, based on competent medical evidence, affidavits, or opinions.
 Prior to that determination, a person is presumed to have capacity.
 If the court determines that a person is disabled, the court will appoint someone, most often an interested person, to serve as guardian, and issue an order setting out the terms and conditions of the appointment.

 Anyone who petitions a court for a guardianship (the “Petitioner”) must be an interested person as defined under the law.
-See also, Adult Guardianship Process - Role of the Interested Person .
+Learn more about interested persons.

-In all instances, a petition must be filed with the circuit court in the county where the alleged disabled person resides.
+You must file the petition with the circuit court in the county where the alleged disabled person resides.
 A petition for guardianship of the person may alternatively be filed in the county in which the alleged disabled person is hospitalized or, for a non-resident alleged disabled person, where he or she is then located.

 A petition for guardianship of the property of a disabled person who does not reside in Maryland may be filed in the county in which a petition for guardianship of the person may be filed, or in the county where any part of the alleged disabled person’s property is located.

-Quite often, guardianships of person and property are sought in the same petition, but they do not have to be.
+Guardianships of person and property are often sought in the same petition, but they do not have to be.